IlpoJokinen/siiliwall_back/README.md

 *ATTENTION!* Here you will find the credentials that need to be edited in application.properties -file in your backend.
 Push changes to GitHub.

 8. Open project in Heroku (dashboard.heroku.com) and go to ‘Deploy’ tab
-a.
-Choose Deploy Method – GitHub
+*	Choose Deploy Method – GitHub
-b.
-App Connect to GitHub – pick the backend repository from GitHub
+*	App Connect to GitHub – pick the backend repository from GitHub
-c.
-Manual Deploy – choose deployment branch that is used to build the project (ie. Master)
+*	Manual Deploy – choose deployment branch that is used to build the project (ie. Master)
-d.
-Automatic Deploys – click “Enable Automatic Deploys”
+*	Automatic Deploys – click “Enable Automatic Deploys”
 9. Wait for App to finish build.
 10. Go to projects Heroku-page and click ’Open App’ from top right.
 Currently the App gives a Whitelabel Error since no root URL is determined.